Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   used by the `Orthographic` renderer outside the solar disk. `formal-TAN` remains at numerical precision across the full frame.
-- this does not contradict Appendix B. The `simple-TAN` small-angle-approximation error $\tan(a) - a$ keeps growing with boresight angle, but the JHV full-frame comparison does not measure that error directly everywhere.
+- this does not contradict Appendix B. The `simple-TAN` small-angle-approximation error $\tan(a) - a$ keeps growing with angular distance from the boresight, but the JHV full-frame comparison does not measure that error directly everywhere.
 On the solar disk, `Orthographic` samples from the solar sphere.
-Outside the solar disk, `Orthographic` uses a flat image-view plane before the projection-specific sampling is applied.
+Outside the solar disk, `Orthographic` samples all WCS projections from the same flat image-view plane.
 The off-limb part of the comparison is therefore not a direct measurement of the pure `simple-TAN` small-angle-approximation error.

 3. `AZP` is correct for the current HI files.